joseOlivares/olivares_blog_articles_layout/README.md

 # Developer info :ninja:
 Hi my name is Jose Luis Olivares.
-If you appreciate my effort, please endorse my skills on Linkedin (https://www.linkedin.com/in/jolivaress/) or making a voluntary donation through Paypal https://paypal.me/joolivares
+If you appreciate my effort, please endorse my Development skills on Linkedin (https://www.linkedin.com/in/jolivaress/) or making a voluntary donation through Paypal https://paypal.me/joolivares

 You can see an example implemented in this website I made (https://iconnsv.com) or down below checking some screenshots